 The Otago Peninsula, New Zealand

 Penguins live in several areas across New Zealand, including Bounty Island, Antipodes Islands, Stewart islands and the coast of South Island.
 Six different species have their colonies in New Zealand: Blue, Erect-crested, Fiordland, Rockhopper, Snares, and Yellow-Eyed.
 The last one, the Yellow-Eyed Penguin, is endangered and can be found only in New Zealand.
+That’s why this destination is one of the best places where you can see penguins.
 To see it, you should go to the Otago Peninsula.
 That’s also where you can see the Blue Penguin.
 It’s a stunning place, worth-visiting for more than one reason.
 As usual, there are many companies offering penguin tours.
 It’s quite a luxurious journey during which you’ll also have a chance to encounter sea lions and albatross.
 Nature Guides Otago has a good offer as well.
 They organize eco-tours with accommodation in gorgeous boutique hotels.